 The best options for staying near the North entrance to Yellowstone National park would include the cute town of Gardiner.
 This small town offers a variety of accommodation options for most budget levels.

 If you don’t mind being a little bit further outside of the park, we highly recommend checking out the beautiful high end Sage Lodge.
 The lodge overlooks a beautiful lake with mountains in the distance with activities such as fly fishing and float trips offered from the hotel.
 This is definitely a splurge, but well worth it.
+As you drive into the park each day you will follow along the Yellowstone River which is always a beautiful drive.

 Staying Near the Northeast Entrance to Yellowstone National Park